The height of piecewise-testable languages and the complexity of the logic of subwords: Piecewise-testability and PT height for

 \section{Piecewise-testability and PT height for $I(L)$}

-Recall that $I(L)$ is the set of words which are incomparable (under $\subword$) with \emph{some word} in $L$.
-In this section we prove the following result. \begin{theorem} Suppose $L\subseteq A^*$ is $n$-PT and $|A|=k$.
-Let $m=f_k(n)$.
-Then $I(L)$ is $(m{+}1)$-PT. \end{theorem} It is not too difficult to show the regularity of $I(L)$ when $L$ is regular, and this can be done using standard automata-theoretical techniques.
-Indeed, it can be shown that the incomparability relation $\perp$ is a rational relation~\cite{KS-fosubw}.
+Recall that $I(L)$ is the set of words which are incomparable (via $\subword$ or $\supword$) with \emph{some word} in $L$.
+I.e., it is the image of $L$ by the incomparability relation $\perp$, or equivalently its pre-image since $\perp$ is symmetric.